awslabs/gluonts/docs/tutorials/data_manipulation/pandasdataframes.md

 ## Introduction

-This Tutorial covers how to use GluonTS's pandas DataFrame based dataset `DataFramesDataset`.
+This Tutorial covers how to use GluonTS's pandas DataFrame based dataset `PandasDataset`.
-We create dummy time series data to illustrate how single and multiple time series, given in pandas.DataFrame, can be converted to `gluonts.dataset.dataframe.DataFramesDataset` and used together with GluonTS estimators.
+We create dummy time series data to illustrate how single and multiple time series, given in `pandas.DataFrame`, can be converted to `gluonts.dataset.pandas.PandasDataset` and used together with GluonTS estimators.